FredHutch/easybuild-life-sciences/docs/index.md

 repeatable and documented way.

 ### Software Packages
-Easybuild modules are built from toolkits.
-The toolkit provides the foundation for system level and math libraries.
-Easybuild software modules names contain the software name-version and the toolkit name used to build the module.
+Easybuild modules are built from [toolchains]({{ site.baseurl }}/toolchains/).
+ The toolchain provides the foundation for system level libraries and math libraries.
+Easybuild software modules names contain the software name-version and the toolchain name used to build the module.
 Custom reciepies used at the Hutch also have suffix <tt>fh</tt> to distigue them from other published reciepeis.
 Once a reciepe is published to this repository it is not changed.
 If changes have to be made to a package the suffix is versioned. (fh1, fh2, fh3 etc).